RPBCACUEAIIBH/Volatizer/README.md

 What's new:
 Version 1.1
 - Added Debian compatibility.(requested by: pe3no)
 - Fixed support for new Ubuntu/Mint versions.
-(Ubuntu 18.04 was last I used, I recently tried it with Ubuntu 20.04 and didn't work.)
+(Ubuntu 18.04 was last I used, I recently tried it with Ubuntu 20.04 and didn't work so I fixed it.)